nabilatajrin/bmw-used-car-analysis/README.md

 Make sure your code is reusable and reproducible.

 ##### Part 02
-A. What are the top 5 selling car models/transmission/fuelType in the dataset?
+A. What are the top 5 selling car models/transmission/fuelType in the dataset?<br>
-B. What's the average selling price of the top 5 selling car models/transmission/fuelType?
+B. What's the average selling price of the top 5 selling car models/transmission/fuelType?<br>
 C. What's the total sale of the top 5 selling car models/transmission/fuelType?

 #### References